CSYE6225-CloudComputing-ShikhaSingh/webapp/README.md

 Welcome to Cloud Computing Course

-I have created the repository "webapp" and it has two branches "main" and "assignment1"
+I have created the repository "webapp" and it has two branches "main" and "assignment2" for assignment 2

-Assignment - 1:
+Assignment - 2:

 The requirement is to create rest api for creating, retrieving and updating the details of users.